 Answer: I’ve found about 10-12 feet is the max you can be, but does depend on obstructions like walls (particular metal or dense concrete walls).

 Get yourself a pair of Klipsch R6 headphones if you’re going to sit somewhere quiet and enjoy some fine music without being weighed down by some costly set of cans, particularly for bass lovers.

 They are seriously good quality compared to most in-ear audio products, and quite a few over-ear brands.

 However, they are limited in use, do have some weaknesses, and do seem to be a step back from some of Klipsch’s more legendary in-ear products.

 That said, since the older models are now largely discontinued, if you are going to bite the audio bullet, these are probably the ones to go for.

 Strangely, we found them at their best when you’re lying still in bed, when you can focus on the music.

 I was not sure how big that demographic is, but Klipsch should be doing some snuggly advertising to highlight this perfect scenario for its latest product.
-You can check them out here, where they are frequently on sale.
+You can Klipsch R6 In-Ear Bluetooth Wireless Headphones with Bluetooth 4.0 and Apt-X Streaming With Built in Mic, where they are frequently on sale.

-A Good Klipsch R6 Alternative: I actually slightly prefer the Sony XBA-H1 headphones, given the issues that I identified in this review.
+A Good Klipsch R6 Alternative: I actually slightly prefer the Sony XBAH1 Hybrid 2-Way Driver In-Ear Headphones, given the issues that I identified in this review.